Great-Sun-Group/vimbiso-chatserver/docs/first_deployment.md

 ```

 The module will automatically:
-- Stop managing the existing certificate
-- Look up and use the validated certificate
+- Look up and use the existing validated certificate
+- Prevent any certificate recreation or destruction
+- Keep DNS validation records intact
-- Enable HTTPS on the load balancer
+- Enable HTTPS on the load balancer using the existing certificate

 2. Run deployment to enable HTTPS
    - ALB will now use HTTPS with the validated certificate